Zaib-un-Nissa Hamidullah: The 1960s

 The Mirror became a highly controversial magazine in the '60s, mainly due to Zaib-un-Nissa's editorials, which were highly critical of the government's authoritarian form of rule.
-As her magazine became and more and more risqué, Zaib-un-Nissa began to feel that she and her family could soon be in danger.
-Highly critical of Ayub Khan and his government, Zaib-un-Nissa dropped out of governmental favour.
+As her magazine became more and more risqué, Zaib-un-Nissa began to feel that she and her family could soon be in danger.
+Highly critical of Ayub Khan and his government, Zaib-un-Nissa fell out of governmental favour.
 As such, the Mirror lost government advertisements and patronage.

 During this period, she wrote a series of very critical editorials about Ayub Khan's style of government, starting with "Please, Mr. President!", a very emotional open letter in which she pleaded with him to stop ordering the police to harm students taking part in demonstrations.
 After Khan replied to the first editorial with a letter in which he dismissed Zaib-un-Nissa as "rashly emotional", the tension steadily increased.
 The Mirror came close to being banned many times, and was actually banned twice.
 However, this period of her career came to a climax in the February 1969 edition of the Mirror, in which she published both "Please Mr. President!" and a new editorial, "No, thank you, Sir!".
 She claimed that the situation had not improved and that "Pakistanis from Peshawar to Chittagong are crying 'out with Ayub!'".

 Ayub Khan soon abdicated, ironically doing exactly what she had advised him to do.
 However, she continued to write critical editorials whenever she felt the government was in need of a rebuke.
 She also officially began using the name "Zaib-un-Nissa" rather than "Zeb-un-Nissa" in this period to emphasize the correct pronunciation of her Persian name.